 An orientation program is provided for new Directors and the Company periodically allocates Board meeting time to receive updates on corporate governance issues, including legal and regulatory changes and “best practices.”
 Each Director is expected to take steps reasonably necessary to enable the Director to function effectively on the Board and Board committees on which the Director serves, including becoming and remaining well informed about the Company, the industry, and business and economic trends affecting the Company.
 Each Director is also expected to take steps reasonably necessary to keep informed on principles and practices of sound corporate governance.
 The Company provides each Director with membership in the National Association of Corporate Directors.
 Each Director is required to participate, at the Company’s expense, in a minimum amount of Director education during a given two-year period.
 The “two year” period will be the period ending each even numbered fiscal year of the Company.
 More frequent education on relevant topics is encouraged.

 An executive session (meeting of the independent Directors without management present) is generally held after each regularly scheduled Board meeting and at least two times per year.
-The executive sessions are chaired by the Chairman of the Board, or the Vice Chairman if the Chairman in not independent, and include such topics as the independent Directors determine.
+The executive sessions are chaired by the Chairman of the Board, or the Vice Chairman if the Chairman is not independent, and include such topics as the independent Directors determine.
 The executive sessions are followed by a discussion among one or more of the independent Directors and the Chief Executive Officer.
 Following each regularly scheduled meeting of the Board after the independent directors have met in executive session per the Board’s standard practice, the Chairman of the Board meets with the Chief Executive Officer to provide feedback on matters raised during the meeting of the Board, and on matters considered for further action or follow-up.

 The Nominating and Governance Committee considers and make recommendations to the Board concerning the number and nature of the Board’s committees, member assignments and rotation, and committee chairs.
 Committee assignments and designations of committee chairs are made annually by a vote of the Board at the organizational meeting of Directors held in conjunction with the Annual Meeting of Stockholders.